Ahmedhasssan/LV-Surrogate-Gradient-TE-SNN-VGG/README.md

 Here are the papers related to this repository:

-1. **IM-SNN**: Hasssan, A., Meng, J., Anupreetham, A., & Seo, J. S. (2024, August).
-IM-SNN: Memory-Efficient Spiking Neural Network with Low-Precision Membrane Potentials and Weights.
-IEEE/ACM International Conference on Neuromorphic Systems (ICONS).*.
-[Link to paper](https://par.nsf.gov/biblio/10545833).
+1. **LT-SNN**: Hasssan, A., Meng, J., & Seo, J. S. (2024, June).
+Spiking Neural Network with Learnable Threshold for Event-based Classification and Object Detection.
+In 2024 International Joint Conference on Neural Networks (IJCNN) (pp. 1-8).
+IEEE.*.
+[Link to paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10650320).
-2. **Sp-QuantSNN**: Hasssan, Ahmed, Jian Meng, Anupreetham Anupreetham, and Jae-sun Seo.
-"SpQuant-SNN: ultra-low precision membrane potential with sparse activations unlock the potential of on-device spiking neural networks applications."
-Frontiers in Neuroscience 18 (2024): 1440000.
-[Link to paper](https://www.frontiersin.org/journals/neuroscience/articles/10.3389/fnins.2024.1440000/full).

-We welcome feedback, suggestions, and contributions to enhance SpQuant-SNN!
+We welcome feedback, suggestions, and contributions to enhance LT-SNN!